 Express.js is one of the most vital tools for developing effective mobile and web applications.
 It is the minimal framework for web development using Node.js.
 However, its functions are pretty massive.
 It is possible to build a whole website just using Node.js and Express.js.
 The combination enables us to build software on the server-side in which Node.js is essential, while Express.js helps to publish the app on our website.
 It offers a diverse variety of features like database integration, simplified multiple routing, template engines.

-Passport.js is an authentication tool for Node.js.
-It provides us a wide range of over 300 different ways for authenticating our website or app.
+Passport.js is an authentication tool for Node.js and it provides us a wide range of over 300 different ways for authenticating our website or app.
 Simplifies the authorization level and lets us provide the customer the authentication methods that he desires.
 This includes providing the user the login through the standard username-password procedure or login via Google, Facebook or Twitter.
 It is easily compatible with any Express.js app.

 Mongoose is an object data modeling (ODM) library that integrates both MongoDB and Node.js.
 It provides a thorough modeling environment for your data.
 It is extremely flexible and enforces structures in the data when needed.